jhumelsine/jhumelsine.github.io/_posts/2025-06-10-contracts.md

 Norman described situations where the door designer hid all visible clues to operate doors for aesthetic purposes.
 Users would stand in front of these doors bewildered by how to open them.

 I can identify with this to some degree.
 My last office location, [Bellworks](https://bell.works/new-jersey/explore/), which interestingly enough is the filming location for the exteriors for [Lumon Industries](https://lumon.industries/) in the TV show [_Severance_](https://en.wikipedia.org/wiki/Severance_(TV_series)), had Norman doors.
 All doors were glass with a meter long vertical bar attached on one side.
-All doors looked alike, but some were push, some where pull and some where slide.
+All doors looked alike, but some were push, some were pull and some were slide.
 I eventually memorized through trial and error which door did what.
 But sometimes I’d absent mindedly forget.
 I’d push, then I’ll pull and finally I’d slide.

 Well-designed things scream how they are intended to be used.
 Contracts should be designed from the client’s point of view.
 Ideally their chosen names will reflect how the client interacts with the contract and not necessarily what the provider provides.

 If contracts contain a good naming design, then their use within the client code should feel natural.
 That is, it should feel like the contract was designed specifically for the client’s domain.
 The class, methods and parameters of a contract should be self-explanatory.

 Ideally your user should not need to read the documentation or comments to use your contract.
-This won't always be the case, but hopefully your contract names are expressive enough that someone reading code that accesses your contract can understand it in how its being used.
+This won't always be the case, but hopefully your contract names are expressive enough that someone reading code that accesses your contract can understand it in how it's being used.
 Your documentation and comments won’t appear in client code that references your contract.
-Ideally, anyone reading the client code should not have to pause and look up your documentation or comments when encountering your contract elements when embedded within production code to understand it.
+Ideally, anyone reading the client code should not have to pause and look up your documentation or comments when encountering your contract elements when embedded within the production code to understand it.

 Without care, a contract tends to reflect what was implemented rather than what the client wants or needs.
 Contracts feel like an afterthought, and that’s one reason why so many of them are difficult to use.
 Worse yet they leak implementation details, known as a [Leaky Abstraction](https://jhumelsine.github.io/2023/11/13/hexagonal-architecture-clean-architecture.html#leaky-abstraction).